-We inspect and maintain our network to minimise the expected whole life cost of an asset.
-We have developed an inspection and maintenance policy based upon a combination of real time information and studies of asset condition.
+UK Power Networks inspects and maintains its network to minimise the expected whole life cost of an asset.
+UK Power Networks has developed an inspection and maintenance policy based upon a combination of real time information and studies of asset condition.
 Inspection and maintenance is used to ensure that the life of an asset is maximised by identifying and fixing asset problems before they occur.

-Broadly, our inspection and maintenance costs in RIIO-ED1 are expected to remain flat when compared to DPCR5.
-There is an increase in inspection expenditure in the last two years of DPCR5 as we have committed to the Health & Safety Executive to inspect and where required replace, all cable pits and underground link boxes.
+Broadly our inspection and maintenance volumes in RIIO-ED1 are expected to remain flat when compared to DPCR5.
+We have also moved to the overall upper quartile unit cost target in RIIO-ED1.
+There is a £0.6million per annum increase in LPN as a result of the implementation of the London operational strategy.
+There is also an increase in inspection expenditure in the last two years of DPCR5 as UK Power Networks has committed to the Health & Safety Executive to inspect and where required replace, all cable pits and underground link boxes.